-Puri recipe (poori recipe) – Poori or puri is a very popular Indian bread made of wheat flour dough, oil, salt and water.
-The dough is rolled into discs and deep fried for golden, slightly crispy pooris that taste amazing with anything!
+Puri recipe – Puri or poori is a very popular puffy Indian bread made of wheat flour dough, oil, salt and water.
+The dough is rolled into discs and deep fried for golden, slightly crispy puri bread that tastes amazing with anything!

 In the mood for a lavish Indian breakfast or brunch this weekend?
-Make some crisp and puffy pooris and pair them with a curry of your choice.
+Make some crisp and puffy poori bread and pair it with a curry of your choice.
 My idea of heaven:)

 Yes, you do have to knead the dough, shape it into discs and deep fry the discs.
 But when they puff up in the hot oil, it’s a feeling like no other.
 Even after so many years of making pooris, I feel like doing a jig every time I see those perfectly round golden pooris, waiting to be dipped into a bowl of spicy potato or chickpea curry!

 Another very popular fried bread to go with curries is bhature.
 This tastes fantastic with chickpea curry and, in fact, makes for a well-known street food called chole bhature.
 I’m willing to bet my last penny that anyone familiar with North-Indian cuisine would know about chole bhature and how addictive it is!